 In 1665, Father Allouez coasted along the south shore of Lake Superior on his way to Shagawamigong (Chegoimegong), where he founded a mission.
-Its site was at the head of Ashland Bay, Wisconsin.
+Its site was at the head of Ashland Bay, Wiseonsin.

 In 1668, Father James Marquette reached the Sault, where he was joined by Father Claudius Dablon.
 The settlement of Michigan begins at this period.

-seemed, as if it rination ver, and uently. ng her e nourland of elieved d tread lifeless a death regrets, Under the French and British dominion, the territory was associated with the Canadas, but became part of the territory of Virginia at the close of the war of independence, although it was not formally occupied by the United States until 1796.
+Under the French and British dominion, the territory was associated with the Canadas, but became part of the territory of Virginia at the close of the war of independence, although it was not formally occupied by the United States until 1796.
 Virginia had in the meantime ceded to the United States all of her territory northwest of the Ohio River, and Congress, by the historical "Ordinance of 1787," passed July 13th of that year, provided for its government as the "Northwest Territory."

 The first seat of government of the Northwest Territory was at Chillicothe, Ohio.
-By act of Congress of May 7th, 1800, the territory was divided, preparatory to the admission of Ohio into the Union as a State, and the "Indiana Territory" was erected, with the seat of government at Vincennes, Indiana.
+By act of Congress of May 7th, 1800, the territory was divided, preparatory to the admission of Ohio into the Union as a State, and the "Indiana Territory" was crected, with the seat of government at Vincennes, Indiana.
 By act of January, 1805, the Territory of Michigan was set off from the Indiana Territory, the seat of government being established at Detroit.
 By this act, the southern boundary of Michigan was fixed by a line drawn due east from the southerly bend or extreme of Lake Michigan until it intersects Lake Erie, and the western boundary through Lake Michigan and thence due north to the northern boundary of the United States.
 This included on the south a strip of territory, now forming a part of the State of Ohio, and did not include the northern or Upper Peninsula of the now State of Michigan.

 In the year 1835, the people of Michigan took steps for forming a State Government.
 The admission of the State into the Union was delayed until 1837, chiefly in consequence of a disagreement in regard to the southern boundary; the State of Ohio laying claim to the strip of territory previously referred to, which it was claimed on the other hand was within the Territory of Michigan, and which embraces within its limits the present City of Toledo.
-The dispute at one time threatened an armed collision, and military forces were mustered on both sides, in what is popularly known as the "Toledo war."
-The difficulty was settled by the act of Oongress of June, 1836, fixing the disputed boundary in accordance with the claim of Ohio, giving to Michigan, instead, the territory known as the Upper Peninsula.
+The dispute at one time threatened an armed collision, and military forces were mastered on both sides, in what is popularly known as the "Toledo war."
+The difficulty was settled by the act of Congress of June, 1836, fixing the disputed boundary in accordance with the claim of Ohio, giving to Michigan, instead, the territory known as the Upper Peninsula.